070470/PracticeRepo/documentation/specification.md

 Python.

 ## About the project
-The program I'm going to write is a simple calculator that takes operations given as user input, and analyzes and solves them.
-I'm not using an existing algorithm to dissect the input, but rather will come up with one of my own.
+The program I'm going to write is a simple calculator that takes mathematical operations given as user input and solves them.
+I will do this by implementing the shunting yard algorithm along with a postfix stack evaluation method.
+This approach to parsing mathematical expressions and solving them is rather widely implemented and easily expandable to even more complex calculator functions.
+The algorithms I'm using should allow for a time and space complexity of O(n).
-After analyzing the input, I might, however, use existing operations such as sqrt